OCR-D/ocrd_all/README.md

 Otherwise or for the latest Tesseract code it can also be built locally.

+Other modules will have additional system dependencies.

-System dependencies for Ubuntu 18.04 (or similar) for all modules can be automatically installed by running:
+System dependencies for all modules on Ubuntu 18.04 (or similar) can also be automatically installed by running:

-    # Debian / Ubuntu packages.
+    # on Debian / Ubuntu:
+    sudo apt install make git
-    [sudo] make deps-ubuntu
+    sudo make deps-ubuntu

 ## Usage